 Pigeons don’t care about prostitutes, strippers or porn.
 They only care about bits of bread and corn.

 He watched her face.
 The quiet in her face.
 Calm.
 Happiness.
 He saw it.
 “Are you happy?” he asked.
 “Yes, I am,” she said.
 And having asked, and having said it, the happiness became shared.
 It belonged to them both.
 Sharing it made more happiness.
 Multiplied it.
 It enlarged beyond the moment of good circumstances […]

 Many paintings are simply happy accidents.
 Lavender brushed onto the canvas, Then white.
 White bleeds into the lavender.
 A damp cloth and angry scrubbing Turn the lavender into grey.
 Teal, dabs of teal on top of the grey.
 The grey and teal take on a flavor Like chocolate seasoned with pepper— It makes sense to […]

-This morning, a morning in the hottest January in California’s recorded history, The moon sits white and luminous over a lavendar bay.
-San Francisco, endlessly innovative San Francisco, Is only a faint grey image amidst the dust that refuses to clear.
-The grass should feel damp this morning, or stiff with frost, But it feels […]
+This morning, a morning in the hottest January in California history, The moon sits white and luminous over a lavendar bay.
+San Francisco, endlessly innovative San Francisco, is only a faint grey outline amidst the dust that refuses to clear.
+The grass should feel damp this morning or stiff with frost, But it feels dry, […]

 One bird, two.
 Three birds, four.
 One on the walk, One at the door, Collecting seeds For Winter’s store.

 Pomegranates She had thick locks of iron grey hair That laughed down her back.
 Reclining on the blanket in their backyard, Her gaze held a smile on his face.
 The professor and his wife introduced me To the harpsichord, good wine, and backyard picnics.
 He adjusted his thick glasses, and that wry smile appeared.
 He […]